 One possibility is that children lack firsthand experience with inner conflict.
 At first blush, this seems odd – children certainly misbehave frequently, and so it might seem like they must be experiencing the temptation to act immorally all the time.
 But it might be that kids don’t often simultaneously experience both the desire to be bad and the desire to be good, and that gaining experience with this kind of personal inner struggle as they grow older helps them to value it, or at least not to condemn it, in others.
 A related factor might be a growing appreciation of willpower itself.

 Finally, and intriguingly, it might be that children inherently prefer people with a unified self.
 As we grow older, though, we come to appreciate the nuances of a more complex character that allows for both temptation and the willpower to overcome it.

 So the next time you find yourself guiltily experiencing immoral temptations, relax.
 It might even earn you some extra praise from your adult friends, so long as you do the right thing in the end.
-Your children, on the other hand, will be judging you quite harshly!Make a donation
+Your children, on the other hand, will be judging you quite harshly!Support Aeon: make a one-off donation